juliebugmtl/100-days-of-code/log.md

 **Thoughts:** I felt badly taking yesterday off, but it ended up being really good for me.
 When I sat down to code tonight, I was more energized than I had been in recent days.
 Gotta do some planning next!

 **Link to work:** [Instagram post](https://www.instagram.com/p/BoGGRedB-zf/)

+### Day 20: October 1, 2018
+#### Hours spent coding, er, researching: ~1.5

+**Today's Progress**: Well, that was a long break.
+Work trip was great, but I came back and had no idea what the hell I was doing in terms of my code.
+I had no idea where I'd left off.
+So I took time tonight to re-acquaint myself with my code and figure out what I need to do next.
+And then researching that a bit.
+I'm going to have to use cookies to store question ID values to help try to prevent duplicates.
+I have no idea if this is going to work and, worse, I have no idea where to start.
+But I'm relatively certain I'll have to use cookies to achieve this.

+**Thoughts:** I should have coded last night, but I didn't.
+And I should have done more tonight, but I didn't.
+Still, I at least know what I need to research and play with for the next few days.
+I'm hopeful I can actually start playing with cookies tomorrow night.
+I'm really making use of _all the things_ I learned in my PHP classes.
+Which, on the one hand is great, but on the other is scary, because some of the stuff we touched on was, well, super basic.
+Like, oh, I don't know, _cookies_.

+**Link to work:** No link tonight, since I don't really have anything to show.